Getting an Inheritance?

 If you don’t live in one of those states, you will pay nothing when you receive an inheritance.
 However, you may still be liable for paying the estate contribution on the assets of the deceased person.
 12 states plus the District of Columbia charge an estate contribution, and so does the federal government.
 Each has its own exemptions, and anyone below those limits pays no estate contribution.

 We’ll talk about the differences between these in a moment.

 Who Pays the Inheritance Tax?

 Let’s get the good news out first.
 The surviving spouse will never pay inheritance tax.
-And immediate relatives such as children, surviving parents, and grandchildren also will pay no inheritance tax.
+And immediate relatives such as children (son or daughter), surviving parents, and grandchildren also will pay no inheritance tax.